Duncanma/Blog/content/Blog/technology-decisions.md

 Sony... it would probably be great.
 Horrible mistake.
 The software that came with it forced you to

-&#8216;check-out' music to put it onto the player... then you had to check it back in (removing it off the player) if
+'check-out' music to put it onto the player... then you had to check it back in (removing it off the player) if

 you wanted to use it on your computer.
 Windows Media Player could work with the player in certain

-circumstances involving weird driver and device configuration, and then you could sync files like &#8216;normal',
+circumstances involving weird driver and device configuration, and then you could sync files like 'normal',

 but my brother never managed to get anything other than the Sony software working.
 He has a Rio now,